Duchy of Cornwall Bill [HL]

 Overview

 This bill makes significant changes to the Duchy of Cornwall, the private estate of the Prince of Wales.
-Key changes include altering the succession to the title, removing certain immunities and exemptions, subjecting the Duchy to taxation, and ultimately transferring its assets to the Crown Estate upon the current Duke's death.
+Key changes include altering the succession to the title, removing its Crown immunity, subjecting it to taxation, and transferring its assets to the Crown Estate upon the current Duke's death.

 Description

-• Succession to the Duchy: The title of Duke of Cornwall will pass to the eldest child of the monarch (heir to the throne), regardless of gender, altering the previous rule of only the eldest son inheriting.
+- Succession: The title of Duke of Cornwall will now pass to the eldest child of the monarch, regardless of gender, rather than only the eldest son.

-• Removal of Crown Immunity: The Duchy will no longer benefit from the presumption of Crown immunity, meaning it will be subject to the same laws as other entities.
+- Crown Immunity: The presumption of Crown immunity for the Duchy is removed, meaning it will be subject to the same laws as other entities.

-• Taxation: The Duchy will be subject to income tax and capital gains tax, treating it as settled property under existing tax legislation.
+- Taxation: The Duchy will be treated as settled property for income tax and a settlement for capital gains tax purposes.

-• Land Purchase Powers: The current Duke of Cornwall’s power to purchase land is expanded to encompass the entire United Kingdom, rather than just England.
+- Land Purchase: The Duke of Cornwall's power to purchase land is extended to the whole of the United Kingdom.

-• Transfer to Crown Estate: Upon the death of the current Duke of Cornwall, the Duchy's assets, rights, duties, and obligations will be transferred to and managed by the Crown Estate under the Crown Estate Act 1961.
+- Crown Estate Act 1961: Upon the current Duke's death, the Duchy's assets will be transferred to and managed by the Crown Estate under the 1961 Act.

 Government Spending